DefNotCrawf/2025SE-FlaskAPI/docs/README.md

 > [!note]
 > The template for this project has been pre-populated with assets from the Flask PWA task, including the logo, icons and .database.
 Students can migrate their own assets if they wish.

+> [!Important]
+> Some aspects of the code _require_ certain extensions to be installed so it is highly advised to run and edit code inside of a container so that extensions don't conflict and proper requirements are installed.

 ## Dependencies

 ## Requirements